 All models are implemented in PyTorch and trained on an RTX 4090 with $24$ GB memory.

-\subsection{Sub-Sampling}
+\subsubsection{Sub-Sampling}

 \textbf{CSS:} The CSS process is described in the main text, so we will not reiterate it here.
 Below, we provide the specific hyperparameter settings as follows: $k=10$, $\alpha=0.5$, $\beta=0.9$, $\lambda=0.5$, and $T=10$.
 It is worth noting that in the CSS method, the distance between each instance and its $k$-th nearest neighbor can be sensitive to noise, as it relies solely on the $k$-th nearest neighbor.
-Following the settings of~\citep{wang2022unsupervised}, we modify this by using the average distance to the $k$ nearest neighbors, denoted as $\overline{D}(\bm{z}_i^j,k)=\frac{1}{k} \sum_{l=1}^k D(\bm{z}_i^j,\bm{z}_i^j|l)$.\\ \textbf{CoreSet~\citep{sener2018active} and ActiveFT~\citep{xie2023active}:} For fair comparison, we set the preprocessing steps (\textit{i.e.}, feature extraction) and the lung patching process of the CoreSet and ActiveFT to be consistent with the CSS, and then perform slice selection according to their respective strategies.
+Following the settings of~\cite{wang2022unsupervised}, we modify this by using the average distance to the $k$ nearest neighbors, denoted as $\overline{D}(\bm{z}_i^j,k)=\frac{1}{k} \sum_{l=1}^k D(\bm{z}_i^j,\bm{z}_i^j|l)$.\\ \textbf{CoreSet~\cite{sener2018active} and ActiveFT~\cite{xie2023active}:} For fair comparison, we set the preprocessing steps (\textit{i.e.}, feature extraction) and the lung patching process of the CoreSet and ActiveFT to be consistent with the CSS, and then perform slice selection according to their respective strategies.
 Their respective strategies can be found in the original paper, and are not described here again.\\ \textbf{PI, LI and SI:} Interpolation methods calculate the new pixel value in the compressed image based on the values of surrounding pixels on the $Z$-axis.\\ \textbf{SSS:} SSS selects $m/3$ slices from the first, middle, and last positions of the CT volume, respectively.\\ \textbf{ESS:} ESS selects one after every $\lfloor n/m \rfloor$ of slices.

-\subsection{Classification Model Training}
+\subsubsection{Classification Model Training}

-During the training stage of the classification model, we use adaptive moment estimation (Adam) with an initial learning rate $1e^{-3}$ to optimize the network.
+During the classification model training, we use Adam~\cite{adam2014method} with an initial learning rate $1e^{-3}$ to optimize the network.
 We set different batch sizes for experiments with different numbers of selected slices.
 The more slices selected for each case, the more GPU memory each case occupies; thus, the batch size should be smaller.
-In detail, $batch size = 1,4,8,16,16$ is set for $m = 64, 32, 16, 8, 4$ respectively.
+In detail, $\text{batch size} = 1,4,8,16,16$ is set for $m = 64, 32, 16, 8, 4$ respectively.
 For a fair comparison, the training epoch of all experiments is set to $400$.

-\subsection{Uncertainty Quantification}
+\subsubsection{Uncertainty Quantification}